ram-rom/Final-Project/README.md

 2. Ram Rom CLI
 3. Project Workflow
 4. Run File
-4. Expected Results and Analysis
+5. Expected Results and Analysis

 1. Introduction
 --------------------
 Branch prediction is one of several important pieces needed to execute what is known as dynamic execution.
-The purpose of branch prediction is to enable the improve the flow of instruction pipelining and to avoid idling in the CPU.
+The purpose of branch prediction is to enable and improve the flow of instruction pipelining and to avoid idling in the CPU.
-Branch prediction methods can be split into two separate groups: 1)dynamic and
+Branch prediction methods can be split into two separate groups: dynamic and static.
-2) static.
 Static branch prediction methods are methods are those prediction schemes that do not rely on dynamic branch history and are typically implemented in compilers, while dynamic branch prediction methods are those that are typically implemented in hardware, and rely both on the current branch instruction as well